joeappleton18/-advanced-database-systems-2022/sessions/week_3/README.md

 - [Check the README.md instructions on the starter project to get started.
 This will tell you how to set everything up this week](https://github.com/joeappleton18/db-starter-project).

-- You'll notice you will need to seed the database and rename the ".env.example" file to ".env".
+- You'll notice, in the `README.md` instructions, you will need to seed the database and rename the ".env.example" file to ".env".
 Further to this, you will also need to run the database seeder.

 - You should take a look at the seeder.js file and ensure you have an idea how it works.
 Using a small side utility to seed a database is common.